Have that musty, mildew smell on your Christmas tree or other Christmas holiday decorations? Use this DIY deodorizing spray to get rid of them!

 My family starts decorating for the holidays right after Thanksgiving.
 Once the turkey is devoured, it’s time for the tree!

-Musty Smell on Holiday Decorations
+Mildew Smell on Holiday Decorations

 Each year, I carefully unpack and clean our ornaments, wreaths, and garlands.
 This year, I noticed that my holiday decor was smelling a little musty.